Official Personnel Folders (OPF), Archival Holdings and Access

 - Submitting a request via email to email@example.com using the below requirements

-- Visiting the Archival Research Room in St. Louis, MO by appointment (follow the link for information on how to schedule an appointment.)
+- Visiting the Archival Research Room in St. Louis, MO by appointment only (schedule an appointment)

 - Employing an independent researcher to examine the records on their behalf

-Please identify the record needed and explain the purpose of your request.
-Certain basic information required to locate civilian personnel records, includes:
+In your requests: Please identify the record needed and explain the purpose of your request.
+Include the request form if applicable.
+Certain basic information required to locate civilian personnel records includes:

 - full name used during Federal employment (first, middle, last, maiden (if applicable)),